 The culmination of your work will answer the fundamental question, “how are we going to win?”
 Clearly identifying your competitive edge and leveraging it is at the core of any successful organization.

-Step Five – Complete the Competitive Advantages Map (Beyond the Session)
+Step Seven – Complete the Competitive Advantages Map (Beyond the Session)

 You’ve completed the hard work.
 Now, in a smaller group of 2-3 individuals, work on synthesizing your work into a few simple and concise sentences or paragraphs that answer these two foundational questions: